parnic/node-screenlogic/README.md

 Passed as an argument to the emitted `pong` event handler.

-### SLPoolStatusMessage
+### SLEquipmentStateMessage

-Passed as an argument to the emitted `poolStatus` event handler.
+Passed as an argument to the emitted `equipmentState` event handler.

 #### isDeviceReady()